Cover image of Barn Swallow by Andries de Vries – Middelburg district, Mpumalanga – BirdPix No. 266068

 Status and Distribution

 The Barn Swallow occurs throughout southern Africa and is an abundant non-breeding Palearctic migrant.
-The first birds arrive in September, with most appearing in October or early November.
+It is the most widespread swallow species globally, occurring on every continent except Antarctica.

 Details for map interpretation can be found here.

 In southern Africa, large-scale communal roosting in reedbeds means the Barn Swallow is vulnerable to accidental poisoning due to avicide spraying for the control of queleas and other pest seedeaters.
 The burning of reedbeds, which is particularly prevalent in dry years, may raise local mortalities.
-Despite this the Barn Swallow remains abundant, and is not globally threatened.

 Kanonberg, Western Cape